greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/nda_1_1.md

 ---
-aliases: /handbook/legal/NDA
+aliases:
+- /docs/nda_1_1/
-title: "Non-Disclosure Agreement Process"
+title: Non-Disclosure Agreement Process
-description: "How to complete an NDA Request"
+description: How to complete an NDA Request
+weight: 2
+date: '2025-06-12'
+linkTitle: Non-Disclosure Agreement Process
+type: docs
 ---

 - **Only GitLab Team Members with signature authority can execute agreements on behalf of GitLab, including Non-Disclosure Agreements (NDAs).**